 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+Answer: Serial dilution in Step 2.8 is important to get optimum density of single clones.
+In Step 2.10, make sure every cloning cylinder only contains one colony and avoid contamination with nearby colonies.

 5. Will the filming need to take place in multiple locations?
-(Y/N)
+(N)

 If yes, how far apart are the locations?